johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 ![Generational discipleship][generational.png]

 >	**Generational discipleship is how treasure is kept safe in the kingdom of God**.
-The reality of this principle can be further illustrated by considering the metaphor of seed and harvests reaped from seeds sown into good soil.
+The reality of this principle is illustrated by the metaphor of seed and the harvests reaped from seed sown into good soil.

 ### Seed and harvest ###